Bios

 Editor

 Adi Berardini (she/they) is an artist, writer, and editor.
 She has an MA in Art History from Western University and a BFA in Cultural + Critical Practice from Emily Carr University.
 You can find more of their writing through VANDOCUMENT, LIVE Biennale, and Issue Mag.
 Their illustrations have also been published in Free Lit Magazine and EVENT Magazine.
+During the day, she is the Gallery Director at Forest City Gallery.

 20190910_123412 (1) (1)